tjd1234/cmpt225summer2023/assignments/a4/README.md

 "a4_base.h"`.
 No other #includes are allowed.

-*iquick* sort is regular quick sort, except when the sub-vectors being sorted are shorter than some predetermined threshold length, insertion sort is instead of quick sort.
+*iquick* sort is regular quick sort, except when the sub-vectors being sorted are shorter than some predetermined threshold length, insertion sort is used instead of quick sort.
 If you choose a good threshold length, you can get better average-time performance than regular quick sort.
 Do some experimentation to find the best threshold length for *iquick* sort!